 Nicaragua has a lot to offer.
 Choose a tour that provides a trip that’s perfect for you.
 Make sure that your tour includes the activities you want, whether you want to climb volcanoes, visit lively food markets, or soak up the sun on a hidden beach.

 If your tour has a lot of athletic activity, inquire about the fitness level required and check to make sure they have trained and certified guides.
 Some tours include food and accommodations in the tour price, but some do not.
 Find out exactly what is included before you book your tour.

 Fortunately, Nicaragua is one of the least expensive places to travel in Latin America.
 Most activities are quite affordable.
 For instance, a day of volcano boarding can cost less than $50.
 Hotels, restaurants, and transportation are inexpensive throughout the country.
 You can take an air-conditioned door-to-door shuttle for around $15.
-A a big lunch should set you back less than $5.
-A full service tour can run about $500-$1000 per week depending on the activities involved.
+A big lunch should set you back less than $5.
+A full-service tour can run about $500-$1000 per week depending on the activities involved.

 Packing Tips & Gear Rental

 Most tours will provide any equipment you might need, though it's a good idea to confirm this before booking.
 Renting equipment is cheap.
 You can leave your surfboard at home and rent one at the beach for just a few dollars.